junco · coding-agent worker · v0.11.0 · MIT

 - [ ] 1 commit on the branch; `npm test` green.

-Without a repo: field this is a Q&A ticket — answered in place,
+No repo: field?
+Then it's a Q&A ticket — answered in place, read-only.

 Capabilities